 Annually, Education Queensland conducts a survey process to gauge parent, student and staff opinions regarding various aspects of school operations.
-At Burra Burri State School, all school families, all students in Years 4 to 6 and all staff members were encouraged to complete the 2015 School Opinion Survey.
+At Burra Burri State School, all school families, all students in Years 4 to 6 and all staff members were encouraged to complete the 2016 School Opinion Survey.

 At Burra Burri State School, we aim to provide a learning environment that is happy, fair, inclusive, equitable and of a high academic standard.
-The data below is reflective of a learning community that continues to be caring, supportive and cooperative.
+The data below is reflective of a caring, supportive and co-operative learning community.